-Last week, we shared our ideas for a backyard wedding on a budget (click here if you missed it).
-Today, we wanted to share more budget-conscious ideas for a wedding at the beach!
+Today, we want to share more budget-conscious ideas with a beach wedding on a budget.
+There is nothing more romantic than a wedding at the beach!
 If you go through your city’s parks department, you should be able to reserve a stretch of beach for a lot less than a typical “wedding venue,” and you’re guaranteed to have a beautiful backdrop for all your pictures!
-For this board, we envisioned a fun and laid-back ’50s beach-party-inspired affair.
+For this inspiration board, we envisioned a fun and laid-back 1950′s beach-party-inspired affair.

 The Decor: We envision a big white tent on the beach with bunting banners draped across it.
 The tables would have simple, casual centerpieces of mason jars and vintage bottles filled with bright, cheerful flowers.
 Mason jars can be purchased for $1/jar or less, and you can find vintage bottles fairly inexpensively at thrift stores and antique stores.
 You could even save wine bottles for an even more budget-friendly approach.